jrcain-usgs/asc-public-docs/docs/getting-started/using-isis-first-steps/isis-faq.md

 ??? question "How do I keep two different versions of ISIS on my system and switch between them?"

     Yes, use a different conda environment for each version.
 This is useful for testing a development version of ISIS.
 Follow the steps for installing ISIS using a new conda environment with a different name (e.g. `isis-lts` `isis7.2.0`, `isis-dev`).
     ```sh
     # Create a conda environment, this name can be whatever you like
     conda create -n isis7.2.0
     conda activate isis7.2.0

     # Install via conda, here you can specify which ISIS version you want to install.
+    # See the previous question for more info on specifying the isis version.
     conda install -c usgs-astrogeology isis=7.2.0
     ```
     *Note: you may need to [add channels](https://astrogeology.usgs.gov/docs/how-to-guides/environment-setup-and-maintenance/installing-isis-via-anaconda/#channels) before running `conda install [...]`.*